cedadev/cloudhands-ops/cloudhands/ops/doc/tst-integration.rst

 3. Click the button `Register me`.

+    * You are redirected to a confirmation page.
-    * You are redirected to the home page.
+    * You can navigate by link to the home page.

 2. Successful confirmation
 --------------------------